justpy-org/justpy/docs/charts_tutorial/tooltips.md

 jp.justpy(chart_test)
 ```

 In this example we put two charts on the page.
-They are identical except for their subtitle and the fact that that the second on has a custom tooltip formatter.
+They are identical except for their subtitle and the fact that that the second one has a custom tooltip formatter.

-The tooltip formatting function (or the handler for the tooltip event if you prefer) is called `tooltip_formatter` and has one line in it:
+The tooltip formatting function (the handler for the tooltip event) is called `tooltip_formatter` and has one line in it:

 ```python
 return await self.tooltip_update('<div>My tooltip!</div>', msg.websocket)